Giulero/giulero.github.io/content/publication/centroidal-aerodyn-icra/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication:  International Conference on Robotics and Automation
-publication_short: In *ICW*
+# publication_short: In *ICRA*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: This paper presents a modeling and control frame-work for multibody flying robots subject to non-negligible aero-dynamic forces acting on the centroidal dynamics.
+First, aero-dynamic forces are calculated during robot flight in different operating conditions by means of Computational Fluid Dynamics (CFD) analysis.
+Then, analytical models of the aerodynamics coefficients are generated from the dataset collected with CFD analysis.
+The obtained simplified aerodynamic model is also used to improve the flying robot control design.
+We present two control strategies.
+Compensating for the aerodynamic effects via feedback linearization and enforcing the controller robustness with gain-scheduling.
+Simulation results on the jet-powered humanoid robot iRonCub validate the proposed approach.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []